TBBSparks/Python-API-Challenge/Vacationpy/Readme.md

-# Practicing using API keys
+# Practice with API keys.

+Time to plan a vacation around the weather!